llarco/llarco.github.io/index.md

 # About Me

-My name is Luis Larco and I am from Lima, Perú, currently living in the San Francisco Bay Area in California, USA.
+My name is Luis Larco and I am from Lima, Perú, currently living in the Denver, Colorado, USA.
 I'm a software engineer at [X, the moonshot factory](https://x.company/), working in the [Project Taara](https://x.company/projects/taara/) team.

 I enjoy road biking, mountain biking, snowboarding, hiking, backpacking, camping, road tripping, and playing guitar and bass.